Click play to listen to this article.

 Sounds counterintuitive, but this mindset will make you recover faster, more attractive, and raise the likelihood of your ex returning.
 So, stick with me here.
 It’ll all make sense in the end.

 Below, I’ll go over 16 signs indicating your ex is never coming back, so we’re all on the same page about what we’re discussing.
 Next, I’ll explain why it’s best to pretend there’s a big checkmark next to each sign.
 And in the end, I’ll describe how to adopt this “it’s over for good” mentality despite any mental or emotional adversities.

 Signs your Ex Is Never Coming Back

-3. Your ex keeps making excuses when you invite them out.
-If your ex keeps telling you things like “maybe I’ll go out next week, I’m busy right now, or I have some errands I need to take care of,” there’s a good chance that they don’t want to be near you at the moment.
-Remember, always focus on what a person does, not what they say.
+5. Your ex keeps making excuses when you invite them out.
+If your ex keeps telling you things like “maybe I’ll go out next week,” “I’m busy right now,” or “I have some errands I need to take care of,” there’s a good chance that they don’t want to be near you at the moment.
+Remember: always focus on what your ex does, not what they say or mean.